devio/Walruss/README.md

 **PC-Wahl 10 Studio Patcher** is a program that can be used to swap votes for party 1 and party 2 during final and preliminary result submission.

+**Walruss PC-Wahl 10.0 studio.hash zip - Password Extractor** is a program that can be used to recover secret studiohash.zip-passwords from PC-Wahl 10 studio.exe program.

 ## Authors